5 Non-Obvious Ways to Make Data Engineers Love Working For You

 Investing in career development isn’t just about writing blog articles and speaking at conferences; it’s about setting your direct reports up with a career they can grow into as the team scales.

-Your data ecosystem is easy to navigate
+Your data ecosystem is easy to navigate for data engineers

 These days, it’s cliché—and a P0—for businesses to call themselves “data-driven.”
 Experienced data engineers have likely seen firsthand that a company may talk a big game about data, but doesn’t actually put in the work to educate its employees on how to work with data products or even empower self-serve access to data.